 Figures 3-46, 3-47, 3-48, and 3-49 show the full simulation images for KOP ANST 08a.
 As shown in the figures, observers would have a nearly axial view (facing southeast and down the right-of-way) of the ACP corridor at approximately MP 159 as it climbs over Piney Mountain, just south of Atlantic's proposed HDD.
-This segment of the corridor would be approximately 0.75 to 1.0 mile from the viewer.
+This segment of the corridor, which is not within the GWNF, would be approximately 0.75 to 1.0 mile from the viewer.
 The simulation in Figures 3-46, 3-47, and 3-48 show the likely conditions after construction, with no visual mitigation incorporated.
+With no mitigation, shortly after construction, the ACP corridor would be visible axially and prominently as a "stripe" for all viewers at the top of Piney Mountain.
+The grassy corridor would contrast with surrounding forest in terms of color (grasses would generally be lighter than trees, even during leaf-off conditions) and vegetative texture, and would introduce a linear feature inconsistent with the existing landscape.

 As with other visible segments of the corridor, regrowth in the temporary right-of-way would reduce visual contrast over time.
 Figure 3-49 shows the right-of-way at this location, approximately 15-20 years after construction, with the incorporation of shallow-rooted perennial shrubs within the right-of-way, planted as visual mitigation to break up the linear nature of the corridor.
-The combination of these plantings, which would occur soon after completion of construction, and natural regrowth in the temporary right-of-way would significantly reduce contrast between the corridor and surrounding forest.
+The combination of these plantings, which would occur soon after completion of construction, and natural regrowth in the temporary right-of-way would significantly reduce contrast between the corridor and surrounding forest, in terms of color and texture, and would reduce the prominence of the corridor's linear character.